 The Veritas framework is also relevant to AI insurers and liability underwriters.
 An organisation underwriting AI liability policies for financial institution clients in Singapore should understand the Veritas assessment process, since the completeness of a client's FEAT and Veritas documentation will be material to underwriting risk.
 Related analysis on AI insurance market structure is available at agentinsured.eu.

-PDPA and the PDPC Advisory Guidelines on AI: automated decision obligations
+PDPA and the PDPC Advisory Guidelines on AI: what is actually required

 The Personal Data Protection Act 2012 (PDPA) applies to any organisation that collects, uses, or discloses personal data of individuals in Singapore, regardless of where the organisation is incorporated or located.
-The PDPA was amended by the Personal Data Protection (Amendment) Act 2020 to introduce a range of new obligations, including provisions relevant to automated decision-making.
+The Personal Data Protection (Amendment) Act 2020 introduced mandatory data breach notification, data portability, the legitimate interests and business improvement exceptions, and new offences.
+It did not introduce provisions on automated decision-making, and an earlier version of this guide said that it did.

 For global operators, the PDPA extraterritorial position is important.
 The Act applies based on the data subjects: if an organisation processes personal data of individuals located in Singapore, PDPA obligations attach regardless of where the processing takes place.
-A company based in the United States or the European Union that uses AI to make decisions about customers or employees located in Singapore is within scope of the PDPA automated decision obligations.
+A company based in the United States or the European Union that uses AI to make decisions about customers or employees located in Singapore is within scope of the PDPA, in respect of its consent, notification and accountability duties.
+It is not within scope of an automated decision-making regime, because Singapore does not have one.

 Comparison with the EU AI Act: voluntary versus mandatory, domestic versus extraterritorial